veilchen-web/veilchen/docs/routing.rst

 Request Routing
 ================================================================================

-Bottle uses a powerful routing engine to find the right callback for each request.
+Veilchen uses a powerful routing engine to find the right callback for each request.
 The :ref:`tutorial <tutorial-routing>` shows you the basics.
 This document covers advanced techniques and rule mechanics in detail.

 Rule Syntax
 --------------------------------------------------------------------------------